 Federal Reserve chair Jerome Powell is the face of a lot of gov money moves that affect you.
 Like changing the federal funds rate – an important percentage that influences everything from inflation to what you pay to borrow money.

 Increasing rates means the Fed thinks the economy’s doing well enough to handle higher borrowing costs.
 When things don’t look so hot, the Fed can lower rates to encourage people to borrow, spend, and invest...which can boost the economy.
-Since COVID-19 has some serious economic side effects, the Fed lowered rates to essentially zero in March.
-And have since said low rates are probably here to stay until at least 2023.
+Since COVID-19 has some serious economic side effects, the Fed lowered rates to essentially zero in March 2020.
+And Powell and co. say they'll likely keep rates low until at least 2023.

 Here’s what that could mean for your wallet.